s-leger/blender-light_luminous_intensity/README.md

-# Light lumnous intensity for blender 2.8x
+# Light luminous intensity for blender 2.8x

 Provide light luminous intensity (candela and lumen) for lights